Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

   transition.
 The amount is automatically added to the ``_balance`` field of the contract.
 If a message contains QA, but the invoked transition does not accept the money, the money is transferred back to the sender of the message.
+Not accepting the incoming amount (when it is non-zero) is not an error.

 - ``send`` and ``event`` : Communication with the blockchain.
 See the next section for details.